baguinaga/jQuery-Game/README.md

 # jQuery-Game
-A simple RPG-lite, with simple turn based combat.
+A simple RPG-lite, with turn based combat.
 An excercise in JavaScript and jQuery.